 York City, New York

-6 Columbus is the latest addition to the Thompson Hotels group, located at 6 Columbus Circle in Manhattan opposite Central Park.
+6 Columbus is located at 6 Columbus Circle in Manhattan opposite Central Park.
 Bringing downtown chic uptown, this sleek 1960s-meets 21st century-inspired hotel boasts 88 rooms and suites, all with flat-panel plasma TVs, preloaded iPods and broadband Internet connection.
 The townhouse-style building is a pair of penthouses that stand over 1,000 square feet each, with double-height ceilings, fireplaces and kitchens.
 Teak and chrome furnishings punctuate this sleek, stylish lodging.
 It’s the perfect place for hip, savvy travelers who want to stay in a more intimate, yet still up market environment when heading to the heart of Manhattan.

 just fifteen suites, this Barossa valley retreat offers